Great American Ball Park

 General Manager Murray Cook used these negative stories as a smoke screen as he quietly put together a winning team behind the scenes.
 The result of his hard work was a team that went on a surprising championship run in 1990 under manager Lou Pinella.
 A talented roster featuring Barry Larkin, Paul O’Neill, Eric Davis, and Chris Sabo ended up sweeping the Oakland Athletics despite being looked at as a major underdog.

 Barry Larkin went on to become the face of the franchise, compiling a 20 year career in Cincinnati on his way to becoming a baseball Hall of Famer.
 Reds fans remember this former captain for his immense skills on both offense and defense.

-After a disastrous start to the 2018 season, the Red fired manager Bryan Price and replaced him with Jim Riggleman who has stepped in to try to right the ship.
+After a disastrous start to the 2018 season, the Red fired manager Bryan Price and replaced him with David Bell.
+His first season is showing signs of promise as he works to right this ship.
 This team is led on the field by former NL MVP Joey Votto.
-The talent around him includes young players like Tucker Barnhart, Scotter Gennett, Jose Peraza, and Eugenio Suarez.
-The outfield is comprised of more youth in Adam Duvall, Billy Hamilton, and Scott Schebler.
+The talent around him includes players like Scotter Gennett, Jose Iglesias, and Eugenio Suarez.
+Star outfielder Yasiel Puig was traded to the Indians in a deal that netted Cincinnati Trevor Bauer.

-Young ace Luis Castillo is first in the pitching rotation, followed by Homer Bailey.
+Young ace Luis Castillo is first in the pitching rotation, followed by Sonny Gray.
 Raisel Iglesias trots in from the bullpen to close to the games for Cincy.
 Strong pitching and positional development will be the key for this NL Central team.
 Click here to learn more about the Cincinnati Reds franchise.